What do God and Almond Joy have to do with one another?

 20131005-105151.jpg

-Well, yesterday, was my monthly retreat day.
-Yes, for the majority of the past year, every 1st Friday I take time to get away with my Bible, a notepad, and simply seek God’s voice.
-Some of these days have been particular fruitful, others have left me with more questions than answers.
+Yesterday was my monthly retreat day.
+For the majority of the past year, I’ve been taking the first Friday to get away with my Bible, a notepad, and seek God’s voice.
+Some of these days have been particularly fruitful, while others have left me with more questions than answers.
 However, I wouldn’t trade this time for anything and highly recommend it to others.

-So, this month was a bit of a challenge.
-You see, after seeing our Truth@Work ministry grow to nearly 30 members in it’s first 6-8 months, the past 6-8 months we’ve hit a plateau.
-I have tried multiple approaches throughout the months, however, the ministry isn’t growing.
-This has led to many heart felt conversations between God and myself in search of “why”?
-While I don’t believe in prosperity theology, I do anticipate that if Jesus is at work in a ministry, it will be growing.
-Thus, at times, I’ve felt that there is a spiritual hindrance that needs to be addressed.
+This month’s retreat was a bit of a challenge.
+Our Truth@Work ministry saw growth to nearly 30 members in the first 6-8 months, but we’ve hit a plateau in the last 6-8 months.
+I’ve tried multiple approaches, but the ministry isn’t growing, leading to heartfelt conversations with God about why.
+While I don’t subscribe to prosperity theology, I do believe that if Jesus is at work in a ministry, it will grow.
+Sometimes, it feels like there’s a spiritual hindrance that needs addressing.

-So, that was Chris’ agenda for yesterday.
-As I arrived at my favor spot, got settled in, and began to open my Bible, I was there with great anticipation that God was going to reveal something new to me.
-After what seemed to be a couple of hours, nothing was coming and I must admit I was becoming a bit anxious.
-Then, in a matter of only a couple minutes, the sky transitioned from bright sun to a downpour.
-Yes, my Bible, notepad, and myself were completely drenched.
-As I’m going back to the car, I’m having a conversation with God saying, “Really, God, really…I’m having a spiritual retreat day with forecasted sun and you bring rain seemingly out of nowhere.”
-While I know there is a lesson to be learned in every situation, I would tell you that Chris wasn’t really happy at this point.
+So, that was my agenda for the day.
+As I arrived at my favorite spot, got settled in, and opened my Bible, I was filled with anticipation that God would reveal something new.
+After a couple of hours, nothing was coming, and I started feeling anxious.
+Then, in a matter of minutes, the sky went from bright sunshine to a downpour.
+My Bible, notepad, and I were completely drenched.
+As I headed back to the car, I found myself saying, “Really, God?
+A spiritual retreat day with forecasted sun, and you bring rain out of nowhere?”
+While I know there’s a lesson in every situation, I wasn’t too happy at that moment.

-As I prayed these words back to our Lord I focused on rejoicing, patience, thanksgiving, peace, and contentment; all are a familiar theme.
-Then, the wind blew the pages to Corinthians 16:13-14, “Be on your guard, stand firm in faith; be men of courage; be strong.
-Do everything in love”.
-Interestingly, this verse is the cornerstone verse for the Act Like Men conference which is coming to Indianapolis November 8th and 9th which we’re encouraging men to attend.
-Again, another reminder to toughen up and, “If you think this is bad, how are you going to cope when it gets really tough?”
+As I prayed these words back to God, I focused on rejoicing, patience, thanksgiving, peace, and contentment—familiar themes.
+Then, the wind blew the pages to 1 Corinthians 16:13-14: “Be on your guard; stand firm in the faith; be courageous; be strong.
+Do everything in love.”
+This verse is the cornerstone of the Act Like Men conference coming to Indianapolis on November 8th and 9th, which we’re encouraging men to attend.
+It was another reminder to toughen up—“If you think this is bad, how will you cope when it gets really tough?”

-So, the title of the blog is about “God and Almond Joy”; so, where does this come into play?
-Well, as I finished our time together with another prayer, I prayed that God would bring me “joy”.
-I truly want to experience the “joy” Paul speaks about in all circumstances.
-Then, as I was packing my stuff up, I looked beside me and found a candy wrapper that had been there all day.
-As I picked it up, it was an Almond Joy wrapper to which I responded with “joy” toward The Lord.
-Doesn’t He have the greatest sense of humor sometimes!!!!
+Now, you might be wondering, where does the “God and Almond Joy” part come in?
+Well, as I finished my time with another prayer, I asked God to bring me joy, wanting to experience the joy Paul speaks of in all circumstances.
+As I packed up, I noticed a candy wrapper that had been there all day.
+When I picked it up, it was an Almond Joy wrapper.
+I couldn’t help but laugh—God has the greatest sense of humor sometimes!

 One response to “What do God and Almond Joy have to do with one another?”